 Doctor Backflow LLC

 Examples:

-• Backpressure: Occurs when an external system (like a boiler, pump or pressurized tank) has higher pressure than the municipal supply, forcing non-potable water into the clean system.
+• Backpressure: Backpressure backflow occurs when an external system, such as a boiler, pump, or pressurized tank, creates more pressure than the municipal water supply.
+This can force harmful substances, including chemical treatment inhibitors or industrial conditioning agents, back into the clean water system.

+Doctor Backflow LLC